sanjar29/Java-Practice-Bug-Fixing/README.md

 # Java-Practice-Bug-Fixing

-A lab helping with the debugging skills
+A lab aimed at helping hone debugging skills